Nădlac: Population

+At the 2021 census, Nădlac had a population of 6,713.
+At the 2011 census, the town had 7,398 inhabitants; of those, 47.26% were Romanians, 43.85% Slovaks, 5.1% Romani, 2.37% Hungarians, and 1.75% other or undeclared nationalities.

 History

 Archaeological excavations have brought to the surface traces of existence of the Dacian-Romans.

-Throughout times Nădlac, a castle with wooden and soil fortification, was invaded by the Tartars, was held by János Hunyadi, and was donated to the commanding officers Gyorgy Istvan and Dmitar Jakšić who laid the foundation of a new fortification.
-It was also ravaged several times by the Turks, and was razed to the ground by the rebels led by György Dózsa.
+During medieval times, Nădlac, a castle with wooden and soil fortification, was invaded by the Mongols, was held by János Hunyadi, and was donated to the commanding officers György István and Dmitar Jakšić who laid the foundation of a new fortification.
+It was also ravaged several times by the Ottoman Turks, and was razed to the ground by the rebels led by György Dózsa.
 It was, however, rebuilt every time.
 In 1685 the town was conquered by the Austrian royal army and was integrated in the border disposition of the Mureș valley.

 One of the most important moments in the history of Nădlac took place in the early 19th century, when the colonization process of the Slovaks started.
 This nationality has contributed to a great extent to the development of the settlement.

 Tourist attractions

 Among the town's tourist sights are the Saint Nicholas Church and the Slovak Lutheran church.
 There is also a park called "Lunca Mureșului."